vojtechruz/vojtechruzicka-blog/src/posts/javafx-hello-world/index.md

 Tutorial on how to build your first JavaFX application.

+This is a second post in the JavaFX series.
+You can check the first post on [how to set up your environment for JavaFx development](/javafx-getting-started).

 <!--TODO remove this after they fix gatsby-remark-series -->
 <div class="series-table-of-content">
   <div>All posts in the JavaFX series</div>